 Register and authenticate the HUB PP with the NMS system.

-Register and authenticate each new terminal according to a local file, or the NMS, and ACK the terminal with a short terminal ID.
+Register and authenticate each new terminal according to a local file, or the NMS info, and assign each registering terminal a short terminal ID number.

 Collect operational and error data from the HUB modems, the HUB PP and the terminals and log them locally and send them to the NMS.